Bachelor's Degree in Psychology

 TOTAL = 120

-- All 41 hours of required General Education courses
+All 41 hours of required General Education courses must be completed.

 Graduate school significantly expands the career options available to psychology students.
 There are many different types of graduate programs that are available to psychology students.
 The following section provides you with basic advice about how to prepare for different types of graduate programs in Psychology.